• Skip to primary navigation

 What is the difference between a meringue and a pavlova?

-They both require egg whites to be whipped into a foam, with sugar mixed in, and are then baked at a low temperature until dry.
-However, meringue is crispy and dry throughout, while pavlova is crispy on the outside, but fluffy, soft and marshmallow-like on the inside.
-This recipe is technically pavlova, but this term isn't commonly used.
+For both desserts, you will beat egg whites until foamy along with sugar and then bake them at a low temperature until dry.
+They differ in their texture.
+Meringue is crispy and dry throughout while pavlova is crispy on the outside, but fluffy, soft, and marshmallow-like on the inside.
+This recipe is technically a chocolate pavlova cookie but this term isn't commonly used.

 White Chocolate Raspberry Cookies